VaultbotX/vaultbot-lite-v2/README.md

 ## Requirements

 - Go 1.24
-- Docker (recommended for running Postgres)
+- Docker (recommended for running Postgres and/or the whole stack via Docker Compose)

 ## Configuration